 Landlord Studio and QuickBooks are good options, although both require a subscription plan and may offer features that owners of small property portfolios don’t need.

-Stessa, a Roofstock company, is a free platform that offers a streamlined experience for landlords who own single-family rentals (SFRs), small multifamily properties, short-term vacation rentals, and entire rental property portfolios.
-As of March 2022, more than 100,000 investors already use Stessa to track over 250,000 properties with more than $60 billion in asset value.
+Stessa, a Roofstock company, is a platform that offers a streamlined experience for landlords who own single-family rentals (SFRs), small multifamily properties, short-term vacation rentals, and entire rental property portfolios.
+More than 200,000 investors already use Stessa to track their properties with more than $60 billion in asset value.

 After signing up and entering some basic property information, real estate investors can: